 She received the Carole Simpson Fellowship from the Radio and Television News Directors Foundation (RTNDF) and was selected as a health reporting fellow by the Kaiser Family Foundation.
 She is a member of AAJA, IRE, RTDNA and SPJ.

-Before joining NBC Bay Area, Vicky worked at television stations in Florida, Nevada and Arizona.
-In Phoenix, she earned two Emmy nominations in the categories of Live Reporting and Spot News.
-Prior to her stay in the "dry heat" of Arizona, Vicky reported in "the Biggest Little City in the World," Reno, and in Orlando where she shot, wrote and edited her stories before delivering live reports.
+Before joining NBC Bay Area in 2007, Vicky worked at television stations in Florida, Nevada and Arizona.
+In Phoenix at KSAZ-TV, she was nominated for two Emmy awards in the categories of Live Reporting and Spot News.
+Prior to her stay in the "dry heat" of Arizona, Vicky reported for KOLO-TV in "the Biggest Little City in the World," Reno, and in Orlando at Central Florida News 13 where she shot, wrote and edited her stories before delivering live reports.

 When she's not reporting, Vicky loves to spend time with her husband, three daughters, and insufferable dog Tofu.
 She is an avid writer and wishes she had more hours in the day to edit home videos chronicling the growth of her three girls.